But you’re not alone. You can always call the STUDIO to talk to a Fitter or organise a Virtual Bra Fitting. PHONE (08) 9361 1300.

 Label The printed label is worn on the inside.

-Why Question Bra Performance?
+Why Question Compression Bra Performance?

 Why question supplier product performance and certification claims?
 Because we’ve learnt that marketing statements are not always verified.
 This is what we know about the Marena B01G.